Vallentyne/SAIL/README.md

 ## Objective

-The following is guidance to facilitate deploying of generic AI models including large language models (LLMs) on Azure Machine Learning's (AML) Managed Online Endpoints for efficient, scalable, and secure real-time inference.​ Two patterns of generic AI models as well as models through vLLM are described.
+The following is guidance to facilitate deployment of generic AI models including large language models (LLMs) on Azure Machine Learning's (AML) Managed Online Endpoints for efficient, scalable, and secure real-time inference.​ Two patterns of deployment types are described: models through vLLM and generic AI models.
 By leveraging AML's [Managed Online Endpoints](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-deploy-online-endpoints?view=azureml-api-2&tabs=cli), the model would be deployed within the AML region and secured through inbound and outbound private connections thus ensuring a secured and sovereign solution.

 In particular, this pattern gives you the ability to utilize OOTB Hugging Face models onto Managed Online Endpoints in AML.